LEEClab/small_mammal_dispersal_model/landscapes/README.md

     - ID of Habitat patches - Exported_ascii_MS_HABMAT_PATCHES_ONLY_PID
     - ID of Stepping stones - Exported_ascii_MS_HABMAT_SS_5HA_PID
     - ID of Scattered trees - Exported_ascii_MS_HABMAT_2PIX_TREES_PID

+## Using your own landscapes

+Here we should describe how the landscape were coded, which values each landscape elements has etc, to guarantee that other people can use it.